 Safeguarding

-Deputy Designated Safeguarding Leads:
+Other Deputy Designated Safeguarding Lead trained staff:

-• Mr. M. Dockrell (Deputy Head Teacher)
+• Mrs S Tiwana (Deputy Head Teacher)

-• Miss.
-J. Coulam (Assistant Head Teacher - Curriculum & EYFS Lead)
+• Miss J Coulam (Assistant Head Teacher – Curriculum & EYFS Lead)

-• Mrs. S. Sooknanan (Family Support Worker)
+• Mrs S Sooknanan (Family Support Worker)

-• Mrs. L. Watts (Deputy SENDCo)
+• Mrs L Watts (Deputy SENDCo)

-'Holy Trinity is committed to recruiting with care and safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.'
+Holy Trinity is committed to recruiting with care and safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

 Holy Trinity recognises our moral and statutory responsibility to safeguard and promote the welfare of all children.
 Our ethos supports pupils in feeling safe, secure and respected, and they are actively encouraged and supported to speak openly about all matters.
 All staff actively listen and are trained in providing non-judgemental and restorative approaches.